You Have to Win Zweikampf

-You have to win Zweikampf is the sixth studio album released by the German rock band Sportfreunde Stiller.
+You have to win Zweikampf is the fourth studio album released by the German rock band Sportfreunde Stiller.
 It was released on May 19, 2006, only a few weeks before the opening of the 2006 FIFA World Cup that was being hosted in Germany.
 The album is a concept album focused around Association football.
 Football has featured prominently in the band previous releases (cf. "10:1" on So wie einst Real Madrid), but this was their first album with solely football-related tracks.

 While Herbert Grönemeyer's "Zeit, dass sich was dreht" was the official World Cup theme song, the single "'54, '74, '90, 2006" became a fan hymn for the German World Cup squad and was a number one hit in Germany.
 The song commemorates German championships in the 1954, 1974, and 1990 World Cups.
 After Germany lost in the semi-final against Italy on July 4, 2006, the song was reworked as "'54, '74, '90, 2010" in anticipation of the 2010 FIFA World Cup in South Africa.